You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 Overall Health

 For example, vitamins A, C, and E act as antioxidants, which means protecting cells from toxins.
-Vitamin B help extract energy from foods you eat.
+Vitamin B helps extract energy from foods you eat.
 Potassium and sodium help transmit nerve signals to and from the brain.
 Phosphorus and calcium promote strong bones.
 As such, without eating healthy, you may compromise either of these important functions.

 Weight Control